 Quentin the mentor: "I still don't know what he's going to do — he only gave me a small taste of it.
 But I really enjoyed the taste."
-(He seems to have offered Adam Lambert no actual advice.
-But what's the point, really?)

 Results: Adam performed a screechy, terrifying version of "Born to Be Wild" that probably only further endeared him to the tone-deaf, crazy people who vote for him every week (see below).

 Matt Giraud, "Have You Ever Really Loved a Woman?"

 Quentin the mentor: "Do the gravelly thing.
 Do the soul thing.
 But don't lose the enunciation of the lyrics ...
 I think this will be one of his top three performances."

 Results: Things started okay, but during the bridge Matt's voice cracked and he sang a bunch of wrong notes.
 He did not lose the enunciation or the lyrics, though.
 "It wasn't one of your best performances," noted Randy Jackson.

 Danny Gokey, "Endless Love"